kyma-project/community/guidelines/releases-guidelines/03-kyma-cli-release-process.md

     where {RELEASE_VERSION} could be `1.4.0-rc1`, `1.4.0-rc2` or `1.4.0`.

-5. Pushing the tag triggers the postsubmit job that creates the GitHub release.
+5. Push the tag to trigger a postsubmit job that creates the GitHub release.
 Validate if the release is available under [releases](https://github.com/kyma-project/cli/releases).